srikalyan/docker-cobbler/README.md

 * vbox:   Create a VirtualBox VNIC for listening on and issuing DHCP addresses.
 This is for testing Cobbler functionality in combination with Virtualbox VMs.
 Requires a working VirtualBox installation.

+NOTE1: Don't forget symlinks in pxelinux.cfg and grub in /var/lib/tftpboot/ for images